 I am married to a wonderful woman, Jeanine.
 She is also a spiritual seeker and psychotherapist.
 We live in the woods just east of Asheville, North Carolina, across a pasture from family who are among our dearest friends.
 We have two adult children who are both role models for me.
-(One of them helps the city where she lives address the realities of climate change.
+(One of them works to help communities address the impacts of climate change.
 The other built this website.)

-Beyond that therapy practice, I am grateful for several other wonderful opportunities.
-I began and direct the Residency in Psychotherapy and Spirituality for CareNet/Wake Forest Baptist Health, in Winston-Salem, North Carolina (teaching and supervising early-in-their-career therapists).
+Beyond the therapy practice, I am grateful for several other wonderful opportunities.
+I began and direct the Residency in Psychotherapy and Spirituality for CareNet/Atrium Health Wake Forest Baptist, in Winston-Salem, North Carolina (teaching and supervising early-in-their-career therapists).
 I developed a nationally delivered workshop-format curriculum and certification program in spiritually integrated psychotherapy for ACPE.
 I’ve written a book about psychotherapy and spirituality and write a monthly blog for Psychology Today.
 And I speak and teach at conferences and workshops as often as I’m able.

 “Instructions for living a life.
 Pay attention.
 Be astonished.
 Tell about it.”